 How to Amend Soil in Raised Beds

-Maintaining soil structure and fertility is vital in raised beds.
+Maintaining soil structure and microbes are vital to fertility in raised beds.

 The goal of soil amendment is improving the environment to optimize plant growth, and soil amendment is anything that boosts the physical properties of soil, like: